 Records show that the dune's movement was originally headed southwest towards the river in the nearby Olduvai gorge, creating fears among local about its demise, only to change direction and head west.
 There also is another much smaller dune about 3km north that is said to have been part of the current one, before splitting and heading in its own direction.

-Admire the unique phenomenon, take pictures or even better yet see for yourself the large distances that the sands cover in a year.
+What to do there?Admire the unique phenomenon, take pictures or even better yet see for yourself the large distances that the sands cover in a year.
 When done, you could also visit other attractions in the vicinity (see section after map below).

 Best time to visit?Any time of the year or during the wildebeest migration for an added experience.

 The shifting sands are located in the north eastern plains of the Ngorongoro conservation area, in northern Tanzania.
 The larger of the two is located about 2 km north of Olduvai gorge, with the smaller one being a further 7km from the gorge.
 For more information on its location, please see the map below.